-But never have I interviewed one as divisive as Salman Rushdie, who recently granted us a 1-on-1 interview to promote the new Midnight’s Children movie, an artful adaptation (from Oscar-nominated director Deepa Mehta) of his breakthrough novel.
+But never have I interviewed one as divisive as Salman Rushdie.
+The award-winning author recently granted us a 1-on-1 interview to promote the new Midnight’s Children movie, an artful adaptation (from Oscar-nominated director Deepa Mehta) of his breakthrough novel.

 Born Ahmed Salman Rushdie in Bombay, India in 1947 into a Muslim family of Kashmiri descent, he started his career as an ad copywriter.

-Of course, Rushdie ultimately became best known for his 1988 novel, [easyazon_link identifier=”0812976711″ locale=”US” tag=”ggt2018-20″]The Satanic Verses, which sparked violent protests from Muslims incensed by the creative license the author took in his novel based on the life of the prophet Muhammad.
+Of course, Rushdie ultimately became best known for his 1988 novel, [easyazon_link identifier=”0812976711″ locale=”US” tag=”ggt2018-20″]The Satanic Verses[/easyazon_link].
+The book sparked violent protests from Muslims, who were incensed by the creative license the author took in his novel, which was based on the life of the prophet Muhammad.

-He’s been busy writing, working on a sci-fi series for Showtime (which he told me may or may not come to fruition) and releasing [easyazon_link identifier=”0812982606″ locale=”US” tag=”ggt2018-20″]Joseph Anton: A Memoir, which details his life during the Satanic Verses fatwā.
+He’s been busy writing, working on a sci-fi series for Showtime (which he told me may or may not come to fruition) and releasing [easyazon_link identifier=”0812982606″ locale=”US” tag=”ggt2018-20″]Joseph Anton: A Memoir[/easyazon_link], which details his life during the Satanic Verses fatwā.
 He also wrote and executive produced the [easyazon_link identifier=”B00E0FW0L8″ locale=”US” tag=”ggt2018-20″]Midnight’s Children movie[/easyazon_link].

-We were delighted to sit down with the knighted author to discuss the new film adaptation, India’s evolution, and the lasting impact the end of the colonial era had on his homeland.
+We were delighted to sit down with the knighted author to discuss the new film adaptation, India’s independence, and the lasting impact the end of the colonial era had on his homeland.

 This seems like a very personal project for you.

 With Midnight’s Children, I wanted to write a novel that arose out of that place (Bombay) at that time, using my own experience.

 Can you talk about the impact of Colonialism in India, and how the withdrawal of those influences impacted the nation?

 When it was done, it happened at an almost indecent speed.
 When the British finally sent their last Viceroy, Lord Mountbatten, he arrived with instructions to get out as fast as you can.
-They set the date of Indian independence 10 weeks later.
+They set the date for Indian independence 10 weeks later.

 Ten weeks?
-Wow…
+That’s incredible…